 Assembly Bill 177 proposes a sales and use tax exemption for diapers and feminine hygiene products in Wisconsin.
 The bill introduces new definitions for "diaper" and "feminine hygiene products," specifying that diapers are absorbent garments for individuals who cannot control their bladder or bowel movements, while feminine hygiene products include items such as tampons, menstrual cups, and sanitary napkins, excluding grooming products.
-Additionally, the bill amends existing statutes to include these exemptions, specifically adding diapers and feminine hygiene products to the list of items that are not subject to sales tax under certain conditions.
+Additionally, the bill amends existing statutes to include these exemptions, specifically adding diapers and feminine hygiene products to the list of items that are not subject to sales tax.

 Statutes affected: